rdkcentral/rdk-halif-test-deepsleep_manager/docs/pages/deep-sleep-manager_L3_TestProcedure.md

 - Once in deepsleep the device will need to be manually awoken for some sources like `IR`, `CEC` and `Power_Key`.

-    - During the `IR` test, use an `IR` remote to trigger the wake-up by pressing the power key.
+    - During the `IR` test, use an `IR` remote to trigger the wake-up by pressing the power key or home key.
 If the device successfully wakes up from deep sleep using this method, the test evaluates whether the wake-up process was successful.

     - During the `Power_Key` test, press the power key of the `dut` to wake-up.
 If the device successfully wakes up from deep sleep using this method, the test evaluates whether the wake-up process was successful.